Glue42/server-example-custom-auth/server/README.md

-Boilerplate for app that uses the @glue42/server package

-To run:

 How to run :

 1. Add a .npmrc file with the following content (placeholders can be filled in after setting up jforg account)